cljs/api/README.md

-# ClojureScript API Parser
+# CLJS API Docs Generator

-This tool generates the __[ClojureScript API docs](https://github.com/shaunlebron/cljs-api-docs)__ by parsing the ClojureScript and Clojure repositories.
+This tool generates the __[api-docs-generated]__ by parsing the ClojureScript and Clojure repositories.
 It creates `*.cljsdoc` files for each API symbol found.
 For example:

 ```
 ===== Name